Lady’s Thumb

 General: Lady’s Thumb is an annual weed from the Buckwheat family (Polygonaceae).

-Flowers: Individual flowers are small, bell-shaped and can be white, pink or purple.
-They’re composed of 4 – 5 nearly stalkless sepals and 4 – 8 stamens.
+Flowers: Individual flowers are small, bell-shaped and white, pink or purple.
 Together, they form dense, terminal spikes at the end of stems.

 Stems: Are erect and 15 – 60 cm tall.
 Stems are light green, round and glabrous (smooth) or slightly pubescent (hairy).
-The nodes are usually red and brown; stems will turn redder towards the winter.
+The nodes are usually red and brown; stems will turn more red towards the winter.

 Leaves: Are alternate and lance-shaped, with a thin papery sheath and hairs at the base.
 They are marked by a dark green or reddish blotch, similar to a fingerprint, hence its common name.